-On October 20, 2008, global manufacturer and marketer of beauty and related products Avon Products Inc. disclosed in an SEC filing that in June 2008 it had commenced an internal investigation relating to certain travel, entertainment, and other expenses in connection with its China operations, with a focus on compliance with the FCPA, after it received an allegation that the payment of such expenses was improper.
-Avon disclosed further that it had reported the fact of its investigation to the DOJ and the SEC.
+On August 1, 2013, Avon Products, Inc. a global manufacturer and marketer of beauty and related products disclosed in an SEC filing that the SEC and DOJ had rejected a \$12 million settlement offer that Avon had presented to the agencies in June 2013 to resolve the ongoing FCPA investigations.

+Those investigations began in June 2008 when Avon's CEO received a letter from an employee alleging improper travel spending related to Chinese government officials.
+Avon then launched an internal investigation and voluntarily contacted the SEC and DOJ to advise them of the allegations.
 In July 2009, Avon disclosed that, in connection with the internal investigation, it had commenced compliance reviews to evaluate its compliance the FCPA and related U.S. and foreign laws in additional countries selected to represent each of the Company's international geographic segments.
 The company further disclosed that its internal investigation and related compliance reviews are focused on travel, entertainment, gifts, the use of third-party vendors and consultants and related due diligence, joint ventures and acquisitions, and payments to third-party agents and others, all in connection with Avon's business dealings with foreign governments and their employees.

-Avon's internal investigation and cooperation with authorities remain ongoing, and Avon has taken several related disciplinary measures.
+Although the investigation began with allegations of misconduct in China, in May 2011, the Wall Street Journal reported that Avon's internal investigation had identified questionable payments to officials in Brazil, Mexico, Argentina, India and Japan and wrongdoing that stretched as far back as 2004.

+In the filing, Avon noted that its internal investigation, compliance reviews, and the factual presentations it has made to the agencies were "substantially complete."
+Avon also stated that the company has enhanced their ethics and compliance program including their FCPA compliance-related training, and a FCPA third-party due diligence program.
+Additionally, Avon has taken several related disciplinary measures.
 On February 24, 2011, Avon disclosed that its Senior Vice President for Western Europe, Middle East & Africa, Asia Pacific, and China had retired two days after being placed on administrative leave in connection with the investigation.
 On May 3, 2011, Avon disclosed that in connection with the internal investigation, it had terminated four individuals previously placed on administrative leave in 2010 (the former general manager for China, the former head of corporate affairs for China, the former head of finance for China, and the former head of global internal audit and security (who was previously head of finance for Asia Pacific)).
-On January 30, 2012, Avon disclosed, in connection with the internal investigation, that its Vice Chairman since 2005 and CFO from 2005 to May 2011 was no longer with the Company.
+In 2012, Avon announced that its Vice Chairman / CFO and executive chairman were no longer with the Company.

-Avon has already incurred substantial financial and reputational costs related to the investigation, even while the legal costs, if any, have yet to be determined.
-According to company filings, the internal investigation and related compliance reviews have cost Avon more than \$247 million from 2009 through 2011.
-It is unclear when the matter will end: in October 2011, Avon was informed that the SEC had opened a formal investigation of possible FCPA and other securities-related violations; and in February 2012 The Wall Street Journal attributed to anonymous "people familiar with the matter" a report that U.S. prosecutors had presented evidence to a federal grand jury regarding whether current or former Avon executives ignored a 2005 internal Avon audit report relating to payments to Chinese officials or third-party consultants.
+Following the rejected settlement offer, it is unclear where the matter will end.
+According to company filings, discussions with the DOJ and SEC are ongoing, but neither enforcement agency has responded with a counter offer.
+Moreover, in October 2011, Avon was informed that the SEC had opened a formal investigation of possible FCPA and other securities-related violations; and in February 2012 The Wall Street Journal attributed to anonymous "people familiar with the matter" a report that U.S. prosecutors had presented evidence to a federal grand jury regarding whether current or former Avon executives ignored a 2005 internal Avon audit report relating to payments to Chinese officials or third-party consultants.
+In July 2012, DOJ prosecutors had asked to meet with the former CEO in connection to the bribery investigation.